NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Introduction

 \section{Introduction}

-The real world is not static and consequently, manipulators must be up to the challenge of reacting to the unpredictable nature of the environment they work in.
+\IEEEPARstart{T}{he} real world is not static and consequently, manipulators must be up to the challenge of reacting to the unpredictable nature of the environment they work in.
 Getting a manipulator's end-effector from point A to point B is a fundamental problem in robotic control.
 While the task is seemingly simple, there can be numerous causes of failure, especially as the environment becomes cluttered and dynamic.
 Dynamic obstacle avoidance is essential for manipulators to be robust in such environments.

 Each iteration of the control loop must be able to consider the state of both environment and robot to guarantee safe and reliable robot operation.
-The current focus in obstacle avoidance for manipulators has come at the cost of greater up-front computational load, leading to open-loop or semi-closed loop controllers.
-Reliably avoiding non-stationary obstacles requires a reactive approach.
-Planners compute a sequence of joint coordinates which at run time become joint velocities, while a reactive approach works purely with joint velocities.
+The current focus in obstacle avoidance for manipulators has come at the cost of greater up-front computational load, leading to open-loop motion plans.
+Planners compute a sequence of joint coordinates which at run time become joint velocities.
+In contrast, a reactive approach capable of avoiding non-stationary obstacles works directly with joint velocities.

-We start by considering the differential kinematics.
-A set of joint velocities can be computed such that the end-effector will achieve a desired Cartesian velocity towards the goal.
-This classic and purely reactive approach is known as resolved-rate motion control (RRMC).
-Using this technique, the end-effector is effectively \emph{steered} in a straight-line, in Cartesian space, towards the goal pose.
-The first benefit of this approach is that it is cheap to compute and easily able to run at over 1000 Hz.
-By reformulating the traditional RRMC algorithm, we can add additional capabilities while maintaining its purely reactive nature.
+We consider the differential kinematics and compute a set of joint velocities that \emph{steer} the end-effector towards the goal in task space.
+This classic and purely reactive approach is known as resolved-rate motion control (RRMC) and is cheap to compute and easily able to run at over 1000 Hz.
+In this paper we add additional capabilities to the RRMC approach while maintaining its highly reactive capability.

 Differential kinematics also allows us to capture the rate of change of the distance between any part of the robot and any obstacle present in the environment.
-By exploiting such a relationship, a reactive controller can be developed that will avoid colliding with obstacles.
-However, the resulting controller may be over-constrained and unable to achieve the goal pose, and we can employ two strategies to resolve this.
+By exploiting such relationships, a reactive controller can be developed that will avoid colliding with obstacles.
+The resulting controller may be over-constrained and unable to achieve the goal pose, but we can employ two strategies to resolve this.